W. Heath Robinson: Career

 Most of his cartoons have since been reprinted many times in multiple collections.

-In 1935 the Great Western Railway commissioned him to create a set of cartoons on the theme of the GWR itself, which they then published as Railway Ribaldry.
-The Foreword (by 'G.W.R') notes that the cartoonist was given a free hand to re-imagine the history of the line for the amusement of its customers.
+In 1935 the Great Western Railway (GWR) commissioned him to create a set of cartoons on the theme of the GWR itself, which they then published as Railway Ribaldry.
+The Foreword (by GWR) notes that the cartoonist was given a free hand to re-imagine the history of the line for the amusement of its customers.
 The result is a 96-page softback book with alternating full-page cartoons and smaller vignettes, all on pertinent subjects.

 The machines he drew were frequently powered by steam boilers or kettles, heated by candles or a spirit lamp and usually kept running by balding, bespectacled men in overalls.
 There would be complex pulley arrangements, threaded by lengths of knotted string.
 Robinson's cartoons were so popular that in Britain the term "Heath Robinson" is used to refer to an improbable, rickety machine barely kept going by incessant tinkering.
 (The corresponding term in the U.S. is Rube Goldberg, after the American cartoonist born just over a decade later, with an equal devotion to odd machinery.
 Similar "inventions" have been drawn by cartoonists in many countries, with the Danish Storm Petersen being on par with Robinson and Goldberg.)

 One of his most famous series of illustrations was that which accompanied the first Professor Branestawm book written by Norman Hunter.
 The stories told of the eponymous professor who was brilliant, eccentric and forgetful and provided a perfect backdrop for Robinson's drawings.

-In around 1928 Robinson was commissioned to design a range of nursery ware for W.R.
-Midwinter, a Staffordshire pottery firm.
+Around 1928, Robinson was commissioned to design a range of nursery ware for W. R. Midwinter, a Staffordshire pottery firm.
 Scenes from sixteen nursery rhymes (some illustrated with more than one vignette) were printed on ware ranging from eggcups to biscuit barrels, each with a decorative border of characterful children's faces.
 Titled "Fairyland on China", the range was favourably reviewed in the trade press.

 The last project Robinson worked on shortly before he died was illustrations for Lilian M. Clopet's short story collection Once Upon a Time, which was published in 1944.

 One of the automatic analysis machines built for Bletchley Park during the Second World War to assist in the decryption of German message traffic was named "Heath Robinson" in his honour.
 It was a direct predecessor to the Colossus, the world's first programmable digital electronic computer.